 The vast majority of my professional time is spent designing, implementing, or litigating estate planning documents.
 As such, I am much less of a generalist and focused on the legal topics where I believe I can add value with my education, training and experience.
 I have smart colleagues at BrownWinick who can assist with legal needs outside my core competencies.

 More About Me

-I am active in a number of civic and professional organization and try to use my training, experience and knowledge to further the mission of the respective organizations.
+I am active in a number of civic and professional organization and try to use my training, experience and knowledge to add value to those respective organizations.
 I am also a frequent speaker on trust, estate planning and business succession-related topics.
-On a personal note I am married to another lawyer and my wife and I have one son.
+On a personal note, I am married to another lawyer and my wife and I have one son.

 - Drafting and Implementing Wills, Trusts, Powers of Attorney

 - Probate and Trust Administration